 For introverted types, however, the J-P label can be a source of confusion and misunderstanding.
 This is due to the fact that introverts’ first extraverted function is auxiliary rather than dominant.
 Consequently, the J-P designation of IPs and IJs fails to describe their dominant mode of functioning.
 Namely, IPs’ preferred and dominant mode of functioning is Judging (Fi or Ti) and IJs’ is Perceiving (Si or Ni).
 This is why IPs commonly mistype themselves as IJs and vice versa.”

-I don’t know about you, but my mind was a little blown the first time I read about this.
-It perfectly explained why, as an INFJ, I felt so scatterbrained and all over the place on the inside, but still seemed to appear so organized and put together on the outside.
+As an INFJ personality type, my mind was blown the first time I read about this.
+It perfectly explained why I felt so scatterbrained and all over the place on the inside, but still seemed to appear so organized and put together on the outside.

 As stated above, if you are an introvert, your dominant function is internal, and not necessarily the function which most accurately describes how you express yourself in the world.
-INFJs express themselves to others mostly through their first extroverted function, Fe; while INFPs express themselves through their first extroverted function, which is Ne.
+INFJs express themselves to others mostly through their first extroverted function, extroverted feeling (Fe).
+INFPs express themselves through their first extroverted function, extroverted intuition (Ne).

-Since Fe is a Judging function, INFJs will appear more J-like.
-They are organized, like to be on time, appreciate having things planned in advance, etc. On the flip side, since Ne is a Perceiving function, INFPs will appear more P-like.
-They are flexible, not as focused on time, and prefer to go with the flow rather than follow a schedule.
+Since Fe is a Judging function, INFJs appear like typical Judgers in the outside world.
+They’re organized, like to be on time, and appreciate having things planned in advance.
+On the flip side, since Ne is a Perceiving function, INFPs appear like typical Perceivers.
+They’re flexible, not as focused on time, and prefer to go with the flow rather than follow a schedule.

-However, since INFJs dominant function, Ni, is a Perceiving function, their internal world is more P-like, and vice versa for INFPs.
-Basically, if you find yourself thinking “I’m really not as put together as you think I am” a lot, you might be an IJ.
-And if you find yourself thinking “I’m way more put together than you think I am” often, you might be an IP.
+However, since the INFJs dominant function, Ni, is a Perceiving function, their internal world is more Perceiver-like, and vice versa for INFPs.
+If you find yourself thinking, “I’m really not as put together as you think I am” a lot, you might be an IJ.
+And if you find yourself thinking, “I’m way more put together than you think I am” often, you might be an IP.

 If you have further questions about the differences between INFJs and INFPs, feel free to send me a message on the blog or Tumblr, or check out the resource section for more information.
 In the next article in this series, I’ll discuss the differences between INFJs and ISFJs.